brandonpittman/brandonpittman/README.md

 year stint back home from mid-2005 to mid-2006).
 I was an English teacher for quite a while here and after discovering my interest in programming, I left the easy-going life of an English teacher in Japan for the soul-crushing life of a web (developer/designer/director).
 I've worn a lot of hats here.
-I've been to the belly of the Japanese salaryman beast and it's fucking horrifying.
-Thankfully, I escaped to a much nicer place (now) and I'm getting a chance to spread my designer-y wings.

 ## Things I've Made